TalayRuk/JS-Details/Bower.md

   ]
 }
 ```

 #### Installing Front-End Dependencies via Bower jQuery
 - We can install jQuery with this simple command.
 We are using the --save flag instead of our usual --save-dev flag because we do want to use jQuery in the final production build.
 ```
 $ bower install jquery --save
 ```

-##### When we clone a project that uses npm to manage its dependencies, we run npm install to put the packages on our local machine.
-We do the same thing **to get our Bower dependencies:**
+#### Install Bower dependencies:
 ```
 $ bower install
 ```

 #### Add bower_components folder to .gitignor file.
-Now we can see that Bower has created a directory to hold our dependencies called **bower_components.** We should add this folder to our**.gitignore file,** just as we did with our node_modules folder holding npm dependencies. *We can load jQuery into our html app from this folder by simply changing the path in our <script> tag*, instead of using the old tag.
+Now we can see that Bower has created a directory to hold our dependencies called **bower_components.** We should add this folder to our **.gitignore file,** just as we did with our node_modules folder holding npm dependencies.

+#### Add jQuery into our html app
+- from *this folder by simply changing the path in our script tag*, instead of using the old tag:

 ```
 <script src="bower_components/jquery/dist/jquery.min.js"></script>
 ```